Who Wouldn’t use Winter Studded Snow Tires to achieve the “best Grip to go and the best Grip to stop” the moving mass you are driving effectively?

 Success, starting and stopping at moderate speed proved to me that the studded tires on ice worked well, now if the snow was covering the ice where the studs could not reach the ice surface, then I’m sure the studs would be less functional and the snow tire would take over the job of guiding the vehicle through the snow.

 This is how I see the studded tire approach to driving on icy roads, my first near-crash or pile-up was diverted because I could get out of the way of an out-of-control sliding car coming towards me half on my side of the road, in a sideways traveling skid.

 He or she never ran into me and I was able with my studded tires to divert my vehicle out of a crash scenario situation where the (gripping studs to ice meet and greet).
 Worth the money (YES).
 My first near-crash but didn’t crash.
 I have been so grateful for three maybe four years of winter driving without an accident, thanks to my Winter Studded Snow Tires.
 Keep in mind that was years ago and still moving forward, just a little bit slower now.

 Winter is Over

 What does that mean to me and you if your tire studs are in a run downstate and are losing their ability to grip and bite the ice?
-To me that means I have lost my driving with confidence feeling the (grip to go and the grip to stop is gone).
+To me, that means I have lost my driving confidence feeling the (grip to go and the grip to stop is gone).

 Evaluate the situation of the snow tire wear and the tire stud wear.
 Okay we have determined the studs in the tire are just going round and round for a ride and basically have expired their capability of performing their job properly.
 The snow tire on the other hand has 50% tire life and is still ready for action.
 The option I voted on was to remove the studs from the tire and run the tires for the spring, summer, and fall seasons until they were ready to expire noting the tread wear indicator bars.